jimhigson/oboe.js/writing/main/2_Introduction.md

 taking a long time to load but then scrolling smoothly for a long time.

-I propose that my thesis may be applied used to break out of this compromise and take the best of both approaches, combining the quick latency from very small requests with the infrequent pauses of larger requests.
+I propose that my thesis may be applied used to break out of this compromise and take the best of both approaches, combining quickest possible latency which would only otherwise be achievable via single-tweet requests but also pausing no more frequently than with very large requests.
+Once we have established a progressive mindset regarding http this may be achieved quite simply by issuing large requests but instead of waiting for the request to complete before rendering, updating the view incrementally as the individual tweets are progressively parsed out of the json response.

-Or, granularity problem
+It should be noted that this is a different problem from the granularity problem.
+Expand.

 Network fallibility
 -------------------